-Whipple Creek Park Loop Trail is a 2.1 mile loop trail located near Ridgefield, WA that features a great forest setting.
+Whipple Creek Park Loop Trail is a 2.1 mile loop trail located near Ridgefield, Washington that features a great forest setting.
 The trail is good for all skill levels offers a number of activity options.
 Horses are also able to use this trail.

 Parking lot located North of the park.